hydraulic-software/conveyor/guidebook/docs/configs/linux.md

 # Linux

+Conveyor can generate distribution-independent tarballs and Debian packages that are also usable on Ubuntu.

 ## Synopsis

 ```
+# Change the menu categories, or any other key in the .desktop file.
+app.linux.desktop-file."Desktop Entry".Categories = "GTK;Gnome;Game"

 # Set the prefix.
 App files will be placed in /usr/local/lib/${app.long-fsname-dir}
 # and a symlink to the launcher in /usr/local/bin
 app.linux.prefix = /usr/local